 I often do a combination of all four things during each two-week sprint.

 Now if you get paid weekly, consider managing your money in weekly sprints.
 If monthly, plan for the entire month.

 We dive more in-depth into creating money routines in the Back to Budgeting Basics course.
-In this course, I teach you step-by-step how to create and maintain a goal-centric budget, save money and achieve your financial goals.
+In this course, I teach you step-by-step how to create and maintain a budget, save money and achieve your financial goals.

 Do I live paycheck-to-paycheck?

 Yes, you can say that, but I don’t see it as necessarily a bad thing.
 I live paycheck to paycheck because I assign tasks to every paycheck.